 Being a parent while living with cancer is often physically and emotionally exhausting.
 You may wonder how you can cope with a cancer diagnosis while caring for your family and yourself.
 Start by reconsidering your schedule and to-do list.
 Also, asking for help when you need it allows you to spend less time worrying and more time with your loved ones.

 Get support from family and friends

 If you have a spouse or partner, talk about how parenting responsibilities may need to shift during this time.
-And, express your appreciation for his or her support.
+Express your appreciation for his or her support.
 Recognize that these added responsibilities can become overwhelming and may lead to frustration.
 Talk openly about each other’s limitations, and brainstorm possible solutions.
 Learn more about how to talk with your spouse or partner about cancer.

 Other family members, friends, and neighbors may want to help but may not know how.
 Make a list of specific tasks you need help with.
 Tasks may include picking up your children from activities, arranging play dates for your children, walking the dog, grocery shopping, or making meals.
 When someone offers to help, choose a task from your list that suits the person.
-For example, ask a classmate’s mother to drive your child to school each day.
+For example, you might ask a classmate’s mother to drive your child to school each day.

 Seek community support